Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Rare diseases and conditions (about 5% of total dementia cases)

-If you or your loved one are diagnosed with delirium, treatment will depend on the cause.
-If medication is the culprit, stopping it should resolve the delirium.
+If your loved one is diagnosed with delirium, treatment will depend on the specific cause of the symptoms.
+For example, if medication is the culprit, having your loved one stop taking it should resolve the delirium.
 Likewise, rehydrating a person suffering from dehydration or having an overtired person rest, can treat delirium.
-If necessary, there are some medications that can be used to treat delirium.
-If you or your loved one are diagnosed with dementia, there are many treatment options available depending on the type of dementia.
-While some are progressive and have no cure, others can be treated with:
+If necessary, there are also some medications that can be used to treat delirium, which should be discussed with a medical professional.

 - Medications